 In this diagram, different camera IDs are color coded.
-The application can stream raw buffers from each physical camera at the same time.
+The app can stream raw buffers from each physical camera at the same time.
 It is also possible to set separate controls and receive separate metadata from different physical cameras.

 Examples and sources